effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 ## Conclusion

-This is simple example of application on effector with React and TypeScript.
+This is a simple example of an application on effector with React and TypeScript.

 You can clone this [effector/examples/react-and-ts](https://github.com/effector/effector/tree/master/examples/react-and-ts) and run this example on your computer.